ChengchengWu5/OnlineSalesAnalysis_Python_SQL_PowerBI/README.md

 * Connected to a SQL Server database.
 * Ensured key fields were marked as NOT NULL.
 * Set primary and foreign key constraints.
+* Created a star shema setup stored procedure of the process.

 ### **7. SQL EDA and Advanced Analysis**

 * Performed EDA to explore the database and the tables in the database by:
-    - identifying tables and columns in the database
+    - identifying tables and columns in the database;
-    - identifying unique values/categories in each dimension
+    - identifying unique values/categories in each dimension;
-    - calculating key metrics adn building a report for the calculations
+    - calculating key metrics and building a report for the calculations;
-    - comparing the measure values by different categories
+    - comparing the measure values by different categories;
-    - identifying the Top N performers and Bottom N performers
+    - identifying the Top N performers and Bottom N performers.

 * Performed advanced analysis in the database to:
-    - track trends and growth over time
+    - track trends and growth over time;
-    - compare performance against targets
+    - compare performance against targets;
-    - measure the contribution of dimensions to overall sales
+    - measure the contribution of dimensions to overall sales;
-    - measure behaviors/performance by segments defined
+    - measure behaviors/performance by segments defined.

 * Created views to be used for visualization in Power BI, including:
-    - views based on the analysis
+    - views based on the analysis;
-    - views for two reports, the Customer Report and the Product Report
+    - views for two reports, the Customer Report and the Product Report.

 ### **8. Power BI Reporting**

-* Imported the views from SQL Server into Power BI
+* Imported the views from SQL Server into Power BI.
-* Created a date table using a date table function in Advanced Editor
+* Created a date table using a date table function in Advanced Editor.
-* Built an interative Online Sales report, including **Overview**, **Customers**, and **Products** pages
+* Built an interative Online Sales report, including **Overview**, **Customers**, and **Products** pages.

 ---

 ## **Results**

-* Calculated total customers made purchase, total products sold, total quantity sold, total sales, and total profit by month
+* Calculated total customers made purchase, total products sold, total quantity sold, total sales, and total profit by month.
-* Calculated the total sales per month and the running total of sales over time
+* Calculated the total sales per month and the running total of sales over time.
-* Calculated the average number of orders per month and the moving average number of orders over time
+* Calculated the average number of orders per month and the moving average number of orders over time.
-* Compared monthly sales of each category of products to its average sales and previous month's sales
+* Compared monthly sales of each category of products to its average sales and previous month's sales.
-* Identified the categories that contribute the most to overall sales
+* Identified the categories that contribute the most to overall sales.
-* Identified the states and cities that contribute the most to overall sales
+* Identified the states and cities that contribute the most to overall sales.
-* Calculated the total number of customers by customer segments, i.e. VIP, Regular, and New Customers
+* Calculated the total number of customers by customer segments, i.e. VIP, Regular, and New Customers.
-* Calculated the average selling price of products by product segments, i.e. Lower, Mid, and High Performers *(Detailed visual results are included in the Power BI report.)*
+* Calculated the average selling price of products by product segments, i.e. Lower, Mid, and High Performers.
+*(Detailed visual results are included in the Power BI report.)*

 ---